dan-damit/Scripts-and-Snippets/Website/blog.md

 ### The steps taken are as follows:

-1. Enabled Synology's built-in firewall and created and made a rule set to deny all incoming traffic by default and keep it at the bottom of the rule list.
+1. Enabled Synology's built-in firewall and created a rule set to deny all incoming traffic by default and keep it at the bottom of the rule list.

 2. Created allow rules for only necessary services (e.g., SSH, HTTPS, HTTP) from specific IP